KKRS

-KKRS (97.3 MHz) is a non-commercial FM radio station broadcasting a Christian talk and teaching radio format.
-Licensed to Davenport, Washington, the station serves the Spokane metropolitan area.
-It is owned by Penfold Communications.
-Most programming is simulcast with sister station KRTM in Banning, California.
+KKRS (97.3 FM) is a non-commercial radio station licensed to Davenport, Washington, United States, and serving the Spokane metropolitan area.
+Owned by Penfold Communications, it features a Christian radio format.
+Most programming is simulcast with co-owned KRTM in Banning, California.

 KKRS has an effective radiated power (ERP) of 5,100 watts as a Class C3 station.
 The transmitter is off Washington State Route 231 near Fry Road in Edwall.
 Programming is also heard on 99-watt FM translator K227CD at 93.3 MHz in Spokane.

-Programming

-KKRS and KRTM air half-hour Christian talk and teaching shows most hours, with some Christian music also scheduled.
-National religious leaders heard on KKRS and KRTM include David Jeremiah, Alistair Begg, Rick Warren, James Dobson and Greg Laurie.
-KKRS and KRTM are listener-supported stations with no commercials.
-They ask for donations on the air and on their websites.